 Number of leaves

 The number of leaves per plant was significantly influenced by the weeks.
-At 6 WAP, number of leaves was significantly higher than the count recorded at 3 WAP’s Neither the plant spacing (p = 0.0642_) nor the variety (p = 0.124_) exhibited a significant effect on the number of leaves per plant.
+At 6 WAP (Weeks After Planting), number of leaves was significantly higher than the count recorded at 3 WAP’s.
+Neither the plant spacing (p = 0.0642_) nor the variety (p = 0.124_) exhibited a significant effect on the number of leaves per plant.
 Furthermore, the interaction between variety and spacing, variety and week, week and plant spacing, and the three-way interaction (variety × spacing × week) all showed no significant (p = 0.05_) influence on the number of leaves per plant (Figure 1).

-Figure 1: Effects of weeks on the number of leaves per plant
+Figure 1: Effects of weeks on the number of leaves per plant.

-Plant Height
+Plant height

 The analysis of variance indicated that planting distance did not exert a significant effect (p = 0.062_) on cowpea plant height.
 Conversely, the variety factor significantly affected plant height (p = 0.03).
 Padi-tuya recorded a significantly greater plant height compared to Songotra.
 Plant height was highly significant (p = 0.002_) at 6 WAP compared to 3 WAP.
 No interactive effects (p = 0.146_) was found among the experimental factors were revealed (Figure 2).

-Figure 2: Effects of variety on mean plant height
+Figure 2: Effects of variety on mean plant height.

 Number of Pods per plant